jlunabacilio/zephyr-for-jira-api/README.md

 # zephyr-for-jira-api

 1JiraTestCase.py:
-Creates a new Test Case issue type for Jira
+Creates a new Test Case issue type in Jira

 2newTestExecution.py:
 Creates a new Execution and update the UNEXECUTED status for PASS